US-Russian trio's launch honors Yuri Gagarin's 60th anniversary | DW | 09.04.2021

 The launch honors the 60th anniversary of Soviet cosmonaut Yuri Gagarin becoming the first person in space.

-Russia's Roscosmos cosmonauts Oleg Novitsky and Pyotr Dubrov and NASA astronaut Mark Vande Hei launched their half-year mission aboard the orbital lab from the Central Asian Republic of Kazakhstan, NASA said on Twitter.
+Russia's Roscosmos cosmonauts Oleg Novitsky and Pyotr Dubrov, along with NASA astronaut Mark Vande Hei, launched their half-year mission aboard the orbital lab from the Central Asian Republic of Kazakhstan, NASA said on Twitter.

 The trio took off in the Soyuz MS-18 spacecraft that carried the legendary cosmonaut Gagarin's name.
 His portrait has been added to its exterior.